TypeRocket/docs/v5/galaxy-cli.md

 To access WordPress command, you might need to configure the Galaxy CLI.
 In most cases, the `tr_wp_root()` function will do the work for you automatically.

-*Note: Be sure your CLI can access the database from its current host.
-For example, if you are using a VM, you might not be able to access the database of the guest machine.*
+! **Note**:Be sure your CLI can access the database from its current host.
+For example, if you are using a VM, you might not be able to access the database of the guest machine.

 ### Manullay Configuring WP

 To manually configure WP commands, locate your `config/galaxy.php` file, and find the `wordpress` setting.
 Change the `wordpress` setting to the directory that your `wp-load.php` file is located in.
 The `wp-load.php` file should be located at the root of your WordPress installation, where the `wp-config-sample.php` is located as well.

-*Note: The path that you choose might be different than what is located below.*
+! **Note**: The path that you choose might be different from what is located below.

 ```php
 /*